openearth/aeolis-python/docs/sourcecode.rst

 a callback function that allows the used to interact with the model during runtime.

-The additional `:class:aeolis.model.WindGenerator` class to generate realistic wind time series is available from the same module.
+The additional :class:`aeolis.model.WindGenerator` class to generate realistic wind time series is available from the same module.

 AeoLiS